US Post Office-Manchester Main

 Today, Hartford County remains an important economic and cultural center in Connecticut.
 Home to numerous businesses, educational institutions, and cultural attractions, it attracts visitors and residents alike.
 The region's rich history, coupled with its vibrant present, makes it a compelling destination for those interested in exploring Connecticut's past and present.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Hartford County, Connecticut.
+This timeline provides a condensed summary of the historical journey of Hartford County, Connecticut.

 • 1633 - Dutch explorer Adriaen Block becomes the first European to sail up the Connecticut River and visit the area that would become Hartford County.